 SingleStore came up during Nucleus Security’s search for a database and impressed them from the start.
 “SingleStore was a great option, because SingleStore is not only relational; it also supports the MySQL wire protocol, which of course is inherent in MariaDB,” explains Carter.
 “It was almost a drop-in replacement for MariaDB, and it’s way less complex, and also much easier to maintain than the Percona cluster solution that we were looking at.”

-SingleStore is The Database of Now™ powering modern applications and analytical systems with a cloud-native, scalable architecture for maximum ingest and query performance at the highest concurrency.
+SingleStore is The Single Database for All Data-Intensive Applications powering modern applications and analytical systems with a cloud-native, scalable architecture for maximum ingest and query performance at the highest concurrency.
 It delivered many powerful capabilities, such as:

 Carter says, “It was dead simple to get set up.
 Whereas, I’ve got experience getting Oracle database clusters set up, and those things can be nightmares.
 And our experience with SingleStore was very good.
 We do not spend a lot of time maintaining it, troubleshooting it.”